ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 3: Estimating user stories

-We like to start our sprints on Mondays and end our sprints on Fridays.
+We like to start our sprints on Mondays and end on Fridays.
 Depending on the project, sprints may be 1 or 2 weeks long.

 When we plan the sprint on Monday, we define which stories will be worked on during the sprint.
 At that point, stories should also be estimated.
 We like to use the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) sequence to estimate stories and we use an internal tool to do [blind estimation](https://www.ombulabs.com/blog/agile/scrum/become-better-estimators.html) as we are a remote, distributed team.